realStandal/redwood-rls-demo/README.md

 yarn rw exec seed
 ```

-This will create numerous `Tenants`, `Users`, and `Posts` for these users.
-All users and posts should only be accessible by members of the same tenant, as defined by [migrated security policies](https://github.com/realStandal/redwood-rls-demo/blob/main/api/db/migrations/20230208064740_add_rls_policies/migration.sql).
-Users of the same tenant should be able to view other users' post in the same tenant, but only the post's user can update and delete it.
+It will create numerous `Tenants`, `Users`, and `Posts` by these users.
+As defined by the [migrated security policies](https://github.com/realStandal/redwood-rls-demo/blob/main/api/db/migrations/20230208064740_add_rls_policies/migration.sql): users will only be able to access posts created by users in the same tenant as them.
+In addition, posts can only be updated and deleted by the user who created the post.
+The list below provides a summary of the data which is added by the script.

 * Password used by all users: `123`
 * Tenant `A`